-- DOC should suspend the collection of all fixed, non-revenue based concession fees.
+- DOC should remove all fixed, non-revenue based concession fees.

-- Maritime NZ and Civil Aviation Authority should suspend the collection of fixed, non-revenue based levies and fees.
+- Maritime NZ and Civil Aviation Authority should remove the collection of fixed, non-revenue based levies and fees.

 - Banks and other lenders must be encouraged to understand the long-term value of tourism-focused businesses.
 If banks are not prepared to lend to tourism businesses the government may need to provide direct

 - Domestic airlines need direct government support.
 Their sustainability is a key to recovery and regional connections.

 - The Government should investigate the new French Cancellation Law.
 This allows tourism and travel companies to keep funds received for travel services for up to 18 months, in return for rebooking clients on the same or an equivalent service.
 The scheme protects tourism operators from negative cashflow, where refunds exceed new revenue, and also provides for the consumer to receive 100% value of their booking.